Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

         }
     }

-If we were requesting to GET a list of dogs, our response body would be:
+If we were requesting to GET a list of dogs (`/dogs`), our response body would be:

     {
         "success": true,